-Prerequisite(s): MAT-003 or placement in MAT-128 or higher
+Prerequisite(s): Grade of C- or better in MAT-131 or placement in MAT-128, MAT-141 or higher.

 As an introduction to the physical principles behind energy use and its effects on our environment, this course examines different energy resources worldwide; explores the scientific principles of energy generation and investigates the environmental and economic consequences of its use.